7h3rAm/7h3rAm.github.io/_templates/life.md

   * All players in a non-cooperative game benefit the most by not changing their strategy
   * Apex predator of money
   * Austrian economic theory proposes that influence of government in markets ought to be kept at a bare minimum at all times
-  * Ban bitcoin ~= against free speech ~= not a free society
+  * Ban Bitcoin ~= against free speech ~= not a free society
   * Banks hold reserves equal to only a fraction of its deposit liabilities
   * Base metal that is as scarce as gold, but can be transferred over a communications channel
   * Bitcoin - always in state of nash equilibrium, incentivized miners to not cheat and users to use honest software
-  * Bitcoin > network protocol > computer code > maths with friendly ui > maths is a way to expresses abstract relationships > expression is speech > speech is one of two tools to resolve conflicts and settle disputes (other tool is violence)
+  * Bitcoin > network protocol > computer code > maths with friendly ui > maths is a way to express abstract relationships > expression is speech > speech is one of two tools to resolve conflicts and settle disputes (other tool is violence)
   * Bitcoin is a veblen good (for which demand increases as price increases due to its exclusive nature and appeal as a status symbol)
   * Bitcoin is not for humans to have opinions about, it exists regardless of what anyone thinks about it and it should be studied rather than discussed
   * Bitcoin is resilient.
 Bitcoin is principled.
 Bitcoin is native to internet ideals.
 And it’s a great brand.